Rowing0914/my_personal_notes/research skill.md

   - bottom-up: start from specific insights, and go upwards to solve bigger family, more universal problems
 - Constant thinking and reading to refine the process
 - Statement with common technical language that everybody is familiar with to reduce ambiguity

+## Code submission prep todos
+- Remove non-anonymous references: name(individual / company / team / server name / etc)
+- Add requirements, experiments, analyses cmds to README
+- Add brief intro to the beginning and quantitative results to the end of README.md
+- Remove any unnecessary files that are not used anywhere.
+This requires a pass-through of the entire codebase.
+- Delete all __pycache__ folders
+- Finally, git pull in a new folder, delete .git and .gitignore and then make the zip file to upload

+## Slide Prep tips
+- Be wary of how to make it visually appealing.
+For example, using red colour in text is not so pleasing.
+You can try bold or some other colour that is easier on the eye.
+- Think from the perspective of a new viewer who has no idea about our project
+  - How can we make them understand the important parts in the easiest manner?
+- Wherever we can explain something with videos, or transitions or an animated build-up of figures, do it
+- Make results look more attractive but be faithful!!
+- Key words: Conciseness / Clarity / Perspective of a new viewer / Presentation / Aesthetics